ruchirai90/IT-LibraryManagementSystem/README.md

 Library Management system allows user to add, view and update book details in libary.

-This app contains an granular set of components built on -
+This app contains granular set of components built on -

 * [React]
 * [Redux]